21002986/nn-classification/README.md

 You are required to help the manager to predict the right group of the new customers.

-## Neural Network Model

-Include the neural network model diagram.

 ## DESIGN STEPS

 ### STEP 1:
+Load the csv file and then use the preprocessing steps to clean the data

 ### STEP 2:
+Split the data to training and testing

 ### STEP 3:
-Write your own steps
+Train the data and then predict using Tensorflow Write your own steps

 ## PROGRAM

 /*

-Devoloped by:Atluru Sai Vardhan Reddy
+Devoloped by:K Sai Vinay

-RegisterNumber:212221040022
+RegisterNumber:212221040069

 */